gnbPlusPlus/CS320-SoftwareTestAutomationQA/README.md

 How do I interpret user needs and incorporate them into a program?
 --
+User needs can be concentrated into short-form user stories, translated into high-level big picture ideas as epics, or given personality through detailed personas.
+Ideally, all of these methods should be used for creating a rich, detailed basis off which to develop a program for.
+Assuming that I've gathered user requirements successfully, I would then interpret user needs by distilling my notes into the crucial elements for design and development.
+From there, I would create user personas based off emerging themes in the requirements and attribute user stories to each that sum them up.
+These ideas, synthesized from the requirements, would be repeatedly referenced through design to ensure accurate, focused development.

 How do I approach designing software?
 --